 The first bit of evidence pointing to Planet Nine comes from the curious orbits of six Kuiper Belt objects (KBOs) that have been discovered in our outer solar system.
 Even though these KBOs are all moving at different speeds, they're on elliptical paths that all point in the same direction.
 To put this coincidence in perspective, the odds of it happening by chance are roughly 0.007 percent.

-"Basically, it shouldn't happen randomly," said Mike Brown of the California Institute of Technology, one of the researchers searching for Planet Nine.
+"Basically, it shouldn't happen randomly," said Mike Brown of the California Institute of Technology, one of the researchers searching for Planet Nine, said in 2016.
 "So we thought something else must be shaping these orbits."

 That's not all.
 Brown and colleague Konstantin Batygin performed computer simulations that showed that a 10-Earth-mass planet in an anti-aligned orbit could precisely explain the KBOs' odd orbits.
 Furthermore, the proposed Planet Nine was also consistent with the orbits of two dwarf planets in the Kuiper Belt, Sedna and 2012 VP113.